Spferical/matrix-chatbot/README.md

 The first time you run it, a config file will be generated for you to edit as needed.

-You may also want to "train" your bot with a text file before you run it.
+You may also "train" your bot with a UTF-8 text file before you run it.
 This can be done with `$ python main.py --train trainfile.txt`

 ## Docker